Getting started

 Note

 The logarithm of tracer diffusion coefficients is described with a Redlich-Kister polynomial (see Mobility).
-Mobility database files contain one sheet, that stores coefficients that describe the temperature dependence of unary terms, and binary and ternary interaction parameters:
+Mobility database files contain coefficients that describe the temperature dependence of unary terms, and binary and ternary interaction parameters:

 The parameters that populate the thermodynamics and mobility database files are typically found in journal articles.
-Users are recommended to use the files provided in the tests folder of the installation directory and the corresponding journal articles as examples to build their own database files.
+Users are recommended to use the files provided in the noda/data folder of the installation directory as examples to build their own database files.

 References